Documentation Index

 Caution

-Once an object is deleted, it cannot be restored.
+Once an object is deleted, it cannot be recovered.
 Even if you cancel the deletion, you cannot recover objects that have already been deleted.
 Only objects that have not been deleted yet remain.

 Note